Professionals working alone or in private practice must change defense methods to avoid cyberattacks of their small businesses.

 HIPAA: The Health Insurance Portability and Accountability Act is a federal law that aims to make it easier for people to:

-International Standards Organization: ISO 22301: 2012 an international standard that provides a best-practice framework for implementing an optimized business continuity management system (BCMS).
-There are more ISO standards that apply to medical patient data.
+International Standards Organization: ISO 22301: 2012 is an international standard that provides a best-practice framework for implementing an optimized business continuity management system (BCMS).
+More ISO standards apply to medical patient data.
 You can find them here.

-To ensure that financial services professionals and their firms take cybersecurity seriously, the Securities and Exchange Commission (SEC) and U.S. state securities regulators are starting to crack down on financial advisors’ cybersecurity practices.
+The Securities and Exchange Commission (SEC) and U.S. state securities regulators are starting to crack down on financial advisors’ cybersecurity practices to ensure that financial services professionals and their firms take cybersecurity seriously.
 Here are recent changes in compliance-related enforcement activity.
 The:

 Developing these capabilities should make complying with GLBA, PCI DSS, and SOX standards easier.

-Most malware attacks succeed by using online social engineering schemes that manipulate unsuspecting users to open the door wide for hackers.
+Most malware attacks succeed by using online social engineering schemes that manipulate unsuspecting users, opening the door wide for hackers.
 To prevent this scenario:

 Recognize patterns of vulnerability.
 For example, the RSA 2020 State of Security Operations report revealed that 35% of threats were detected between 8 p.m. and 8. a.m.

-You should have well-defined methods that you can find and use quickly to quarantine, block, or eliminate malicious network traffic.
+You should have well-defined methods to find and use quickly to quarantine, block, or eliminate malicious network traffic.
 If you don’t have them, you should.
 Your effort needn’t be a burden.
 Just create a document that provides answers to questions about everyone in your business network:

 Answering these and other questions ahead of time can reduce post-attack confusion and pave a smoother path to recovery.